NBISweden/workshop-RNAseq/labs/RNAseq_annotation.md

 ***Why?
 What is the error message displaying?***
  <br />

-If you did not have a look at the longest_orfs.pep, please have look and find a solution to make interproscan run.
+If you did not have a look at the longest_orfs_mod1.pep, please have look and find a solution to make interproscan run.